Monoclonality

 In biology, monoclonality refers to the state of a line of cells that have been derived from a single clonal origin.
 Thus, "monoclonal cells" can be said to form a single clone.
-The term monoclonal comes from Ancient Greek monos 'alone, single' and klon 'twig'.
+The term monoclonal comes from Ancient Greek monos 'alone, single' and klonos 'clone'.

 The process of replication can occur in vivo, or may be stimulated in vitro for laboratory manipulations.
 The use of the term typically implies that there is some method to distinguish between the cells of the original population from which the single ancestral cell is derived, such as a random genetic alteration, which is inherited by the progeny.

 Common usages of this term include: